tyki6/GCP_Certification_Architect/compute_engine.md

 - Internal (Private) Ip addresses are internal to a corporate network
 - External (Public) Ip addresses are Internet addressable ( by defautl: ip is not constant, every stop ip will be change)
 ## Price
-Basic vm: $27.91 monthly estimate
+billed by the second, not billed when vm is stopped Basic vm: $27.91 monthly estimate
 That's about $0.038 hourly [Price](https://cloud.google.com/compute/all-pricing?_ga=2.184066726.-1209525355.1611325597)